dannil/scb-java-client/README.md

 inputs.put("Tid", Arrays.asList(2011, 2012));

 // Specify the table to retrieve from and our inputs to this table.
 The response will be a JSON
-// string containing the information that matched our criterion.
+// string containing the data that matched our criterion.
 String json = client.getRawData("BE/BE0101/BE0101A/BefolkningNy", inputs);